-There are a few favorites on the market like caffeine, green tea, garcinia cambogia, raspberry ketones, hoodia gordonii, green coffee bean extract, synephrine and glucomannan.
+There are a few favorites on the market like caffeine, green tea (which contains caffeine), garcinia cambogia, raspberry ketones, hoodia gordonii, green coffee bean extract, synephrine and glucomannan.
 Some of these have some pretty good clinical support and others just don’t live up to the dieters high expectations.

 Caffeine – Caffeine is a stimulant that works to boost metabolism and curb hunger.
 It can also work as a diuretic to help if you’re retaining fluids.
 According to the International Journal of Obesity and Related Metabolic Disorders, “After two months of treatment, body weight and percentage body fat in obese women were significantly…reduced.”

 Green Tea – Green tea is another stimulant, that also contains EGCG, that can work to boost metabolism without stimulating the dieter.
 It is especially effective on abdominal fat when combined with exercise.
 The Journal of Nutrition says, “These findings suggest that green tea catechin consumption enhances exercise-induced changes in abdominal fat.”

 Garcinia Cambogia – This “fad” ingredient doesn’t give the dieter any benefit.
 The Nutrition Journal puts it simply enough, “Ten weeks [of] GCE [garcinia cambogia extract] supplementation failed to promote any clinically significant weight-loss and had a minimal effect on %body fat in overweight individuals consuming their habitual diet.”

 Raspberry Ketones – We couldn’t find a single study on raspberry ketones and weight-loss in humans.
 Without research there is no clinical support, plain and simple.